-Just in case around now you’re thinking “Well, some of those pesticides look bad but those concentrations look awfully low to do any damage to smokers” please understand that science now knows that many of these designer chemicals are highly bioactive at molecular levels.
+If around now you’re thinking “Well, some of those pesticides look pretty bad but those concentrations look awfully low to do any damage to smokers” please understand that science now knows that many of these designer chemicals are highly bioactive in human nerves, tissues and organs even at molecular levels, and especially when exposure is to “cocktails’ of these unregulated bioactive chemicals.

 “Toxic effects of pesticide mixtures at a molecular level: their relevance to human health”